 '''

-add(elem, multiplicity=1)
+add (element, multiplicity=1)

-s[elem] += multiplicity
+s[element] += multiplicity

-s[elem] = multiplicity
+s[element] = multiplicity

 '''

-Add element elem to the multiset s.
+Add element element to the multiset s.
 If the optional multiplicity is specified, more than one element can be added at the same time by adding to its.

 Note that adding the same element multiple times will increase its multiplicity and thus change the multiset, whereas for a regular set this would have no effect.